Autodesk/maya-usd/doc/build.md

 ```
 #### 5. Build location

-By default the build directory is created in the install directory but you can change the location to where ever you want by setting the ```--build-location``` flag.
+By default the build directory is created inside the workspace directory but you can change the location to where ever you want by setting the ```--build-location``` flag.

 #### 6. Build Log